 In today’s competitive employment environment for research postgraduates (RPgs), academic knowledge is only one part of the equation.
 For success, a full package comprising sound general knowledge, research & professional skills and an innovative mindset, along with self-management ability, is required.
-To build such all-round capabilities, the University has introduced a Professional Development Course (PDC) to equip our MPhil and PhD students with a comprehensive set of essential transferable skills to enhance their personal growth and career development.
+To build such all-round capabilities, the University has introduced Professional Development Courses (PDCs) to equip our MPhil and PhD students with a comprehensive set of essential transferable skills to enhance their personal growth and career development.

 Integrity and high ethical standards are key to earning the credibility and respect of peers and the public.
 In turn, such conduct translates into better opportunities for research collaboration and funding support.
 Adherence to a high standard of research ethics is crucial for your studies and career.
 In this part of the program, awareness and sensitivity toward ethical considerations are studied and discussed.

 The ability and assurance to communicate verbally and in writing with different audiences is essential for today’s research students and graduates.
 Such skills ensure clear and effective delivery of pedagogy, classroom management and interaction; enhance discussions with peers and professors to conceptualize questions for research studies; enable articulation of original results to people both inside and outside your field of study; and build trust when liaising with stakeholders and project sponsors.

 Research competency development involves core training on the necessary and important skills for conducting graduate research and also for pursuing career in academia after graduation.
 Training topics span from literature search to research publishing matters, from basic research tools to research management tips.
 As a whole this theme offers useful tips for students to prepare and best showcase their research.